benwilcock/systems-techdocs/docs/index.md

 # Where For Dinner?

-The Where for Dinner dining search solution is a multi micro-service application that implements a relatively contemporary architecture comprised of the following technologies:
+The Where for Dinner dining search solution is a microservice application that implements a relatively contemporary architecture comprised of the following technologies:

 * ReactJS Web Front End
 * Reactive REST Web Services (WebFlux)